rileythomp/jeopardy/README.md

 ### Features

-- Sign in with Google and GitHub accounts
+- Sign in with Google and GitHub accounts or email

 - Game configuration